keesiemeijer/wp-local-version/README.md

 Version 2.0.0

-A bash script to install [any WordPress version](https://wordpress.org/download/release-archive/) in the [Local by Flywheel](https://local.getflywheel.com/) app (without PHP errors or warnings)
+A bash script to install [any WordPress version](https://wordpress.org/download/release-archive/) in the [Local by Flywheel](https://local.getflywheel.com/) app.

-This is a converted version for the Local app of the VVV auto site script [WP Nostalgia](https://github.com/keesiemeijer/wp-nostalgia).
+This is a converted [WP Nostalgia](https://github.com/keesiemeijer/wp-nostalgia) version for the Local by Flywheel app.

 **Note**: Keep in mind this script is intended to create fresh new WordPress installs, not to update websites.
-(You can use [WP-CLI](http://wp-cli.org/) for that).
+(Use [WP-CLI](http://wp-cli.org/) for that).

 Features:

 * Ability to keep the `wp-content` folder between versions.
 * WP-CLI is used to install WP versions > 3.5.2
 * All other WP versions are installed by this script.
-* To be able to install very early versions of WordPress this script fixes PHP errors by:
+* To install very early versions of WordPress this script fixes PHP errors by:
     * Hacking WP core files for WP versions < 2.0
     * Setting error_reporting off in:
         * wp-config.php (WP < 3.5.2)